microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.describe.fixme
 * since: v1.25

 Declares a test group similarly to [`method: Test.describe#1`].
-Tests in this group are maked as "fixme" and will not be executed.
+Tests in this group are marked as "fixme" and will not be executed.

 ```js tab=js-js
 test.describe.fixme('broken tests', () => {